sungcheolkim78/sungcheolkim78.github.io/_publications/2017-01-01-Broken-flow-symmetry-explains-the-dynamics-of-small-particles-in-deterministic-lateral-displacement-arrays.md

 paperurl: 'https://www.pnas.org/doi/abs/10.1073/pnas.1706645114'
 citation: ' Sung-Cheol Kim,  Benjamin Wunsch,  Huan Hu,  Joshua Smith,  Robert Austin,  Gustavo Stolovitzky, &quot;Broken flow symmetry explains the dynamics of small particles in deterministic lateral displacement arrays.&quot; Proceedings of the National Academy of Sciences, 2017.'
 ---
-1. A unified theoretical framework is introduced to explain the trajectories of different-sized particles in DLD.
-2. The framework can be used to design arrays for size fractionation, even at nanoscales.
-3. Experimental verification confirms the accuracy of the predictions made by the framework, and a condenser structure with full particle separation is developed using this model.
+1) A unified theoretical framework is introduced to explain the trajectories of different-sized particles in DLD.<br> 2) The framework can be used to design arrays for size fractionation, even at nanoscales.<br> 3) Experimental verification confirms the accuracy of the predictions made by the framework, and a condenser structure with full particle separation is developed using this model.<br>

 ### Abstract